Natashacompsci/content-inspiration-engine/README.md

 - Responses from Perplexity are parsed and combined with the project's idea generation logic (e.g., formatting, deduplication) before returning JSON to the client.
 - Keep API keys secret — never commit `.env.local` to source control.

-If you want me to, I can:
-- Add an example `.env.local.example` file.
-- Show or refactor the exact code in `app/api/generate-ideas/route.ts` that calls Perplexity for clearer documentation.

 ## Linting & type checks
 Run the project's lint and type checks locally after installing dependencies: